rafaqz/Rasters.jl/README.md

 Files can be written to disk in all formats using `write`, and can (with some caveats) be written to to different formats providing file-type conversion for spatial data.

+# Warning: this is an MVP.

+It works quite well but spatial data is very complicated.
+Some things may break.
+Currently saving a Netcdf to a GDAL tif, or the reverse, projections are not totally accurate.

+Eventually they will be, but converting projections and index conventions between formats is difficult. with many edge case problems.
+Until now, assume the index is not exactly correct.
+`Between`, `Contains` and `bounds` are close approximatios, but may contain errors.

 ## Examples

 We'll load a file from disk, and do some manipulations and plotting.